 One type of advanced evaluation is to pick two links in this chain (as illustrated above) and evaluate the extent to which they are related.
 This analysis looks to validate the logic of the chain envisaged by the learning design and the effectiveness of the learning strategy in practice.

-For example, this example correlation report from Watershed shows the relationship between assessment score (a measure of learning) against a customer satisfaction rating (a business KPI).
+For instance, this example correlation report from Watershed shows the relationship between an assessment score (a measure of learning) against a customer satisfaction rating (a business KPI).

-Drop off analysis looks at where people are exiting a particular process.
-For example, this might mean looking at:
+Drop-off analysis looks at where people are exiting a particular process.
+For example, this might mean looking at the following:

-- the slides where people drop out of an e-learning course, or
+- the slides where people drop out of an e-learning course

-This helped reinforce that, while the game might be great in a work context, people just didn’t have time and interest to finish several rounds of game play at a large-scale conference.
-(And, actually, they didn’t need to play every round—as a few rounds were enough to show off the game).
+This insight helped reinforce that, while the game might be great in a work context, people just didn’t have time and interest to finish several rounds of gameplay at a large-scale conference.
+(And they didn’t need to play every round—as a few rounds were enough to show off the game).

 3) Segment Analysis

-Segment analysis involves first identifying a specific group of people, and then selecting that group for further analysis.
-For example, you might want to:
+Segment analysis involves identifying a specific group of people and then selecting that group for further analysis.
+For instance, you might want to: